thibaultspriet/SyncNotionCalendar/README.md

 ## Questions

-In case you have a question, feel free to email me to [thibaultspriet@outlook.fr](mailto:thibaultspriet@outlook.fr) or open an issue.
+In case you have a question, feel free to open an [issue](https://github.com/thibaultspriet/SyncNotionCalendar/issues/new/choose).

 ## Sponsorship